serg-io/backbone-dynamodb/README.md

 #### `url` ####

 If no `tableName` is given, the value of `url` is used to determine the name of the table.
-First, the `'/'` at the beginning, if there is on, is removed, then the first character is switched to upper case.
-For instance: if `url` is `'/users'`, the table name would be `'Users'`
+First, the `'/'` at the beginning is removed (if there's one), then the first character is switched to upper case.
+For instance: if `url` is `'/users'`, the table name would be `'Users'`.

 #### `query( dynamoDbParams, options )` ####